nebellleben/ai-dev-tools-zoomcamp/02-end-to-end/README.md

 ### Usage

+1. Start both servers using `npm run dev` from the root directory
-1. Open the frontend in your browser (default: `http://localhost:5173`)
+2. Open the frontend in your browser (default: `http://localhost:5173`)
-2. A new room will be automatically created with a unique room ID
+3. A new room will be automatically created with a unique room ID
-3. Click "Share Link" to copy the room URL
+4. Click "Share Link" to copy the room URL
-4. Share the link with candidates - they can join and collaborate in real-time
+5. Share the link with candidates - they can join and collaborate in real-time
-5. All users can edit code, change languages, and see updates in real-time
+6. All users can edit code, change languages, and see updates in real-time
-6. Use the "Run Code" button to execute JavaScript code in the browser
+7. Use the "Run Code" button to execute JavaScript code in the browser

+### Available Scripts

+From the root directory (`02-end-to-end/`):

+- `npm run dev` - Start both backend and frontend in development mode
+- `npm start` - Start backend in production mode and frontend in dev mode
+- `npm run build` - Build the frontend for production
+- `npm test` - Run backend integration tests
+- `npm run test:watch` - Run tests in watch mode
+- `npm run install:all` - Install dependencies for root, backend, and frontend

 ### API Documentation